kylejones200/psis_4700_applied_ai/webslides/lecture3_Working-with-Text.md

 ## When Pretrained Models Shine

-Language complexity rises.
+Language complexity rises
-Coverage matters.
+Coverage matters
 Development time shrinks

 > This slide covers an important concept in applied AI.
 Understanding this material will help you evaluate opportunities and challenges when considering AI applications in your field.